 The second concept is the three intertwined factors of any service: good, fast and cheap.
 The rule of thumb is that you can choose two of the three, but you can’t have all three.
 If the product is good and done fast it will be eXpensive.
 If it’s done fast and cheap it will not meet eXpectations.
 If it is good and cheap the developer has to spend time on other paying work to afford the time to make it good at a low price, which requires eXtra calendar time.
 You choose which two are the most important factors.

 - Fixed: The quote proposal defines both the scope of work and the final price, as well as the billing increments.
 Commonly, the agreement will be for some form of half down and half on delivery or payment in thirds with 100% paid before the finished app is delivered.
 Payment before delivery protects the developer from disgruntled clients refusing to pay for time and effort on their behalf.

-Now that we’ve established how to approach the prospect of custom software development with the right mind-set and eXpectations, it’s time to dig into proper planning.
+Now that we’ve established how to approach the prospect of custom software development and pricing with the right mind-set and eXpectations, it’s time to dig into proper planning.
+Hopefully, you have enough information to help you determine how much a good developer costs.
 In the next installment, we will discuss the planning and organization of development, including how to define the scope of the project, gather the necessary information for your developer, and delegate responsibilities.